dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 exit
 ```

-Well, we've pretty much maxed out Prince of Persia for demonstration purposes,
+Well, we've pretty much maxed out Prince of Persia for demonstration purposes.
-time to move on to another game!
+Time to move on to another game!